1929-06-05 Electric Light's Golden Jubilee

 An Electric Light's Golden Jubilee coil stamp, postmarked in Washington, D.C., on its first day of sale, June 11, 1929, with a slogan cancellation.

-A cover featuring a strip of four Electric Light's Golden Jubilee coil stamps, postmarked in Washington, D.C., on June 11, 1929.
+A cover with a strip of four Electric Light's Golden Jubilee coil stamps, postmarked in Washington, D.C., on June 11, 1929.

 Two envelopes feature a pair of Electric Light's Golden Jubilee coil stamps, each bearing a postmark from Washington, D.C., dated June 11, 1929, and canceled with a slogan.
 The envelope at the bottom displays a joint line between the pair of stamps, which is a characteristic that appears on every 17th stamp in a roll.

-A cover featuring a joint line pair of Electric Light's Golden Jubilee stamps, postmarked at Menlo Park on October 21, 1929, commemorating the 50th anniversary.
+A cover with a joint line pair of Electric Light's Golden Jubilee stamps, postmarked at Menlo Park on October 21, 1929, commemorating the 50th anniversary.

 On October 21, 1929, Henry Ford hosted Light's Golden Jubilee, marking the 50th anniversary of Thomas Edison's invention of the incandescent lamp.
 During the evening's program, Thomas Edison and Francis Jehl re-enacted the first successful lighting of the incandescent lamp as it took place in nearby Greenfield Village.